MartijnHoekstra2/Docs/Adoption/Standard Operating Procedures.md

 * __Plan__ - Who, How and When language.
 Typically you should include contact information, process workflows, etc. Be specific enough that everyone from the team can handle a request if a procedure doesn't exist for it.
 * __Procedure__ - Specific technical workflow, step-by-step how to complete certain work using your exact toolset.
 Could contain Screenshots, checklists, hyperlinks, etc..

+1. Head
+2. Sub
+3. Sub of sub

 In addition to this you need to ensure you maintain a similar structure that usually includes:
 1. Policy Name - Naming the policy and starting numbering ⋅⋅1.
 Overview - Why does this policy exist?